tchx84/Gameeky/docs/basics/en/index.md

         self.entity.tell("Hello...")
 ```

-Inspect all the entities sitting right in front of the actuator's entity:
+Inspect all the other entities sitting right in front of the entity:

 ```python
 from gameeky.plugins import Actuator as Plugin